TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite

-The index coding problem is one of the most intriguing open problems in network information theory due to its rich connections to various other prominent problems ranging from distributed storage \cite{Arya_Storage, Karthikeyan}, caching \cite{Maddah_Ali_Niesen} and general instances of network coding \cite{Rouayheb_Sprintson_Georghiades, Effros_Rouayheb_Langberg} to topological interference management \cite{Jafar_TIM} in wireless networks and hat-guessing problems \cite{Riis_Hat} in recreational mathematics.
-On the surface it seems to be a very simple problem --- any instance of the index coding problem can be described as a wired network with only one non-trivial\footnote{A link is trivial if its communication capacity is either zero or infinity.} link.
-However, in spite of various graph-theoretic \cite{Yossef_Birk_Jayram_Kol_Trans}, random coding \cite{Kim_region}, rate-distortion \cite{Wagner_index}, as well as interference alignment \cite{Maleki_Cadambe_Jafar} approaches that have been brought to bear upon it, the index coding problem remains open.
-The difficulty is evident in recent results that prove the necessity, in general, of non-linear coding schemes for achievability arguments \cite{Rouayheb_Sprintson_Georghiades, Blasiak_Kleinberg_Lubetzky_2011, Maleki_Cadambe_Jafar}, and of non-Shannon information inequalities for converses \cite{Blasiak_nonshannon, Sun_Jafar_nonshannon, Riis_nonshannon}, neither of which are well understood.
-As such much of the recent progress on index coding has come about from a divide and conquer approach aimed at identifying broad classes of solvable instances of the problem.
+On the surface these problems seem very simple.
+However, in spite of various graph-theoretic \cite{Yossef_Birk_Jayram_Kol_Trans}, random coding \cite{Kim_region}, rate-distortion \cite{Wagner_index}, as well as interference alignment \cite{Maleki_Cadambe_Jafar} approaches that have been brought to bear upon it, the index coding problem, and by association the TIM problem, remain open.
+The difficulty is evident in recent results for index coding that prove the necessity, in general, of non-linear coding schemes for achievability arguments \cite{Rouayheb_Sprintson_Georghiades, Blasiak_Kleinberg_Lubetzky_2011, Maleki_Cadambe_Jafar}, and of non-Shannon information inequalities for converses \cite{Blasiak_nonshannon, Sun_Jafar_nonshannon, Riis_nonshannon}, neither of which are well understood.
+As such, much of the recent progress on these problems has come about from a divide and conquer approach aimed at identifying broad classes of solvable instances of the problem.
 For example, \cite{Yossef_Birk_Jayram_Kol_Trans, Neely_Tehrani_Zhang_Trans} identify all instances where it is optimal to serve only one user at a time.
 All half-rate feasible instances are identified in \cite{Blasiak_nonshannon, Maleki_Cadambe_Jafar}.
 All instances for which the alignment graph has no cycles or no forks are solved in \cite{Jafar_TIM} and this class is further generalized to include instances for which the alignment graph has no overlapping cycles in \cite{Sun_Jafar_nonshannon}.
 All instances with 5 or fewer messages are solved in \cite{Kim_region}, all single uniprior instances are solved in \cite{Ong_single-uniprior}, and all instances where each source has non-trivial communication capacity to at most two of the destinations are solved in \cite{Wagner_index}.